MyTurnyet/Talks/focus-flow-and-coffee/README.md

 ## Focus, Flow, and Cold Coffee: ADHD-Driven Development Practices

-ADHD can feel like chaos — a mind racing with ideas, a desk full of half-drunk cold coffees, and a to-do list that’s both overwhelming and strangely invisible.
+ADHD can feel like chaos — a mind racing with ideas, a desk full of cold, half-drunk coffee cups, and a to-do list that’s both overwhelming and strangely invisible.
 For years, I struggled to stay afloat as a developer, battling hyper-focus, memory issues, and constant distraction.
 Then I discovered something surprising: the practices that help teams write better code — like **Test-Driven Development (TDD)**, **Collaborative Programming**, and **Discovery Trees** — also helped me work with my